'Revenge porn' website IsAnyoneUp.com closed by owner

 Prior to the site's closure, he had planned to launch a mobile app and accompanying social network.

 Mr Moore, who employed four people to help him administer the site, would refuse to remove the pictures, even if threatened with legal action.

 In September 2011, the site was served a cease and desist letter by Facebook, threatening Mr Moore with legal action over featuring screenshots from the networking site.

 Mr Moore published the letter on his blog, apparently ignoring the request.
 Mr Moore has claimed he sent Facebook's lawyers a picture of his genitals in reply.

 Facebook would not comment on the issue.
-However, users are prevented from sharing links to the website, in line, Facebook said, with its policy on pornography.'Burned out'
+However, users are prevented from sharing links to the website, in line, Facebook said, with its policy on pornography.

 The IsAnyoneUp.com domain now redirects to a page on Bullyville.com featuring Mr Moore's announcement and a statement from Bullyville's Mr McGibney.

 "There are millions of women and men who are thankful that Isanyoneup.com is no longer online," Mr McGibney wrote.